northeastern-rc/rc-public-documentation/docs/source/using-discovery/transferringdata.rst

 .. caution::

    The /scratch directory is for temporary file storage only.
 It is not backed up.
-   You should immediately transfer any data off /scratch to another location.
+   If you have directed your output files to /scratch, you should transfer your data from /scratch to another location as soon as possible.

 Data transfer node using Mac
 ============================